Isabel Stambaugh

 J. Isabel Stambaugh (August 15, 1879 – May 11, 1969) was a United States Army nurse during World War I who served on the front line at a British Causality Clearing Center out of Base Hospital No. 10.

-Stambaugh was one of six women who received the United States Distinguished Service Cross for her heroism during World War I.
+Stambaugh was one of four women who received the United States Distinguished Service Cross for her heroism during World War I.

+In February 1935, she was part of a group of wounded veterans who "received the Purple Heart decoration" from the Purple Heart Association (Chapter No. 4) during a celebration of U.S. President George Washington's birthday anniversary in Philadelphia.

 Early life and education

-J. Isabel Stambaugh was born in Mifflintown, Pennsylvania on August 15, 1879.
-Stambaugh graduated from Presbyterian Hospital Nursing School in Philadelphia, Pennsylvania in 1906.
+J. Isabel Stambaugh was born in Mifflintown, Pennsylvania, on August 15, 1879.
+Stambaugh graduated from Presbyterian Hospital Nursing School in Philadelphia, Pennsylvania, in 1906.

-Nursing career
+Pre-war nursing career

 Stambaugh was the head operating room nurse for two years at Presbyterian Hospital.